What you need to know to get your general contractor license in Florida

 How long does it take to get a general contractor license in Florida?

-Overall, the Florida general contractor license process goes quickly if your application is complete and you pass your exams.
+The Florida general contractor license process can go quickly if your application is complete and you pass your exams.

 It can help to have a Florida construction lawyer look over your application before submitting it to the board to make sure everything is accurate and complete.